-The Council should fund a centralised "hub" or "gateway" service that can provide information, advice and assistance to those wishing to access housing related support services.
-The service should be a universal service that is accessible to all and operate as the pathway into emergency housing and crisis intervention services.
-The key objectives this service should achieve would be to prevent homelessness and rough sleeping and manage access to emergency accommodation and associated support services.
+Consultation has been undertaken on whether the Council should fund a centralised "hub" or "gateway" service that can provide information, advice and assistance to those wishing to access housing related support services.
+The service would be a universal service that is accessible to all and operate as the pathway into emergency housing and crisis intervention services.
+The key objectives this service would achieve would be to prevent homelessness and rough sleeping and manage access to emergency accommodation and associated support services.

-Based on the feedback from the co - production workshops, and to assist with the transition period from the existing service model to that proposed in this report, it is recommended that a revised service specification is negotiated with the incumbent provider of the Single Point of Entry Service, rather than going to open tender.
+The consultation proposal was that a revised service specification is negotiated with the incumbent provider of the Single Point of Entry Service, rather than going to open tender.
 This service is an in house Council run service that also receives funding from the Council's Housing Options service to provide general and statutory housing advice and assistance.
-It is proposed that this contract is extended by two years until March 2014, subject to a revised service specification that would develop the service further so that it can:
+It was proposed that this contract is extended by two years until March 2014, subject to a revised service specification that would develop the service further so that it would: